Top Prosecutor Requests Probe of Her Office in Smollett Case

+The documents also showed correspondence between Foxx, an unknown person and Tina Tchen, a one-time assistant to former President Barack Obama and chief of staff to Michelle Obama, who asked the state's attorney for assistance in the case.

+Prosecutors later said that Foxx did not "formally" recuse herself but did so only "colloquially," which allowed her to not seek the appointment of a special prosecutor.

-Foxx’s office decided to drop all charges against "Empire" actor Smollett, who was accused of staging his own hate crime.
+Foxx's office revealed on March 26 that all charges would be dropped against Smollett, who was accused of staging a racist, homophobic attack on himself.
 The decision sparked a war of words between city leaders and Smollett’s legal team.

-"I will tell you, I’m not going anywhere," Foxx told a crowd at the Rainbow PUSH Coalition Saturday.
+"I will tell you, I’m not going anywhere," Foxx told a crowd at the Rainbow PUSH Coalition, addressing calls for her to resign.

 Politicians and faith leaders have previously pushed back on criticism over how Foxx’s office handled the case.